Switchback Experiments under Geometric Mixing: A Markovian Model for Temporal Carryovers

 Intuitively, we can think of the average gap between the green and blue curves in Figure \ref{figure:illustration} as quantifying an average effect we want to estimate.
 To formalize this notion, for any treatment sequence $w \in \{0, 1\}^{\mathbb{Z}_+}$, we write

-i.e., $\law_w^t$ is the long-term outcome distribution at time $t$ under the treatment assignment sequence $w$.
-We use short-hand $L_0^t$ and $L_1^t$ for distributions indexed by ``pure'' histories, i.e., where $w$ is all $0$s or all $1$s.
-Given this notation, we define the following estimands.
+{i.e., $\law_w^t$ is the long-term outcome distribution at time $t$ under the treatment assignment sequence $w$, which is conditioned implicitly on the sequence of transitional kernels $\{P^1_t,P^0_t,P^1_{t-1},P^0_{t-1},\cdots\}$.
+We use short-hand $\law_0^t$ and $\law_1^t$ for distributions indexed by ``pure'' histories, i.e., where $w$ is all $0$s or all $1$s.
+Given this notation, we define the following estimands.}

 \begin{defi} Under Assumption \ref{assu:mdp}, the stable treatment effect at time $t$ is\footnote{Notice that this is equivalent to a potential outcome specification, where $Y_t = Y_t(w)$ and $w$ indexes the full history.}